 Each time you delay gratification, you strengthen your willpower.

-You are the average of the five people you spend the most time with.
+You become the average of the five people you spend the most time with.
 If your friends value growth, focus, and self-control, you’re more likely to do the same.

 Final Thoughts: Build a Lifestyle, Not Just a Habit

-Focus and discipline are not about working harder.
-They’re about working smarter, with intention.
-When you build your life around your values, eliminate distractions, and take consistent small steps, you’ll be amazed at what you can achieve.
+Focus and discipline aren’t about working harder—they’re about working smarter and with intention.
+By building your life around your values, eliminating distractions, and taking consistent small steps, you’ll be amazed at what you can achieve.